ReMobidyc/ReMobidyc/Tutorials/Grasshoppers/Grasshoppers.md

 First, enter `lay_egg` at the first field to name the action.
 Then, enter `my agen > 50 [day]` to specify the condition that this action should be taken.
-We also need to define a property definition to reset the `age` property of the new eggs.
+We also need to define a attribute definition to reset the `age` attribute of the new eggs.
 Click the green "+" button above the "where" label and select `new` and enter `age` and `0 [day]` to make `new age' = 0 [day]`.
 Press OK to accept the new definition of the `lay_egg` task.